Tuition & Aid

 Boston Public Schools Scholarships

-Students enrolled in a Boston Public High Schools are eligible for several special scholarships.
+Students enrolled in Boston Public High Schools are eligible for several special scholarships.

 Martin Luther King Jr. Graduate Fellowships

 The MLK Jr. Graduate Fellowships are administered through the African-American Institute.
 These awards are offered annually to African-American students in full-time graduate programs as long as the student demonstrates satisfactory academic progress and financial need as determined by Student Financial Services.
-Applicants must complete the financial aid process, as well as an application available from the African-American Institute.
+Applicants must complete the financial aid process, as well as an application available from the John D. O’Bryant African-American Institute at Northeastern University.

 City Year MBA Scholarship